Sharing the results of misconduct allegations

-Employees have a duty to report misconduct, as outlined in the Standards of Conduct, and to step forward when they witness bullying or other human rights violations.
-Each year, employees in the BC Public Service fulfill this duty, and the allegations are investigated.
+BC Public Service employees have a duty to report misconduct as outlined in the Standards of Conduct, and to step forward when they witness bullying or other human rights violations.

 There are a wide variety of behaviours that are investigated as potential misconduct.